logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/python_job.md

 ### Step 2: Create new job dialog

-By default, the dialog will create a Spark job.
-To instead configure a Python job, click `Advanced options`, which will open up the advanced configuration page for the job.
+Click `New Job` and the following dialog will appear.

 <p align="center">
   <figure>